 What is Sexual Health?

 Sexual health is the capability of enjoying and embracing your sexuality throughout your life.
-Having sexual health does not entirely mean you are free from sexually transmitted diseases.
+Having sexual health does not entirely mean you are free from sexually transmitted diseases so it’s still imperative that you get tested by either visiting your nearest clinic or simply buying an at home STD test online.
 When a person is said to be sexually healthy, he or she:

 - Understands that sexuality as well as sex in general is a part of life.